clp-research/slurk/README.md

 Slurk - A Lightweight Chat Server for Dialogue Experiments and Data Collection
 ==============================================================================

-Slurk (think “slack for mechanical turk”…) is a lightweight and easily extensible chat server built especially for conducting multimodal dialogue experiments or data collections.
+Slurk (think "slack for mechanical turk"...) is a lightweight and easily extensible chat server built especially for conducting multimodal dialogue experiments or data collections.
 See [Slurk: What’s this?][what's this] for a description of the main concepts.
 Or jump right in with the [Getting Started][] Guide!

-The main idea of Slurk is to have a platform can be used without any change to the Slurk Server by creating task-specific bots.
-The bots can create rooms, custom chat layouts and control the distribution of users to rooms.
-In the following architecture overview the main components of Slurk are outlined.
+The main idea of Slurk is to have a platform that can be used without any change to the Slurk Server by creating task-specific bots.
+The bots can create rooms, custom chat layouts, and control the distribution of users to rooms.
+In the following architecture overview, the main components of Slurk are outlined.

 ![Slurk architecture][architecture]